Why Tax Cuts, Combined With the Federal Reserve Reducing Its Balance Sheet, Is So Risky for Our Economy

 - Crashing the stock market

-A mix of rising mortgage rates, inability of some people to write off parts of these higher rates, and the Fed no longer purchasing mortgage-backed securities (MBS) to support the mortgage market, could cause housing prices to fall.
-Stopping the reinvestment of MBS also means there is less money in the economy to buy the extra government bonds for sale.
+A combination of rising mortgage rates, inability of some people to write off parts of these higher rates, and the Fed no longer purchasing mortgage-backed securities (MBS) to support the mortgage market, could cause housing prices to fall.

 [i] Pramuk, Jacob, and John W. Schoen.
 “Senate tax bill will fall $1 trillion short of paying for itself after economic growth, congressional analysis says.”
 CNBC, November 30, 2017. https://www.cnbc.com/2017/11/30/senate-tax-bill-would-still-add-1-trillion-to-the-deficit-after-growth-congressional-analysis-says.html